Creating an Event

 As well as sharing on social media, send emails with links and photos to reach all those who don’t use social media.

-Share at work
+Share at school or work

 Keep everyone updated